 Briefly describe in one paragraph your 'dream job' after graduation.
 Be realistic - the job must be attainable in that it should be aligned with your skills and abilities.
 Then discuss, when looking for this job, what kind of organization you would ideally like to work in.
-You should pick three concepts covered in Module 2 and use them to analyze what would make this the best place to work for you - which aspects would you find most motivating, and which might be less so?
-The suggested length of the paper is 2-3 pages (Times New Roman, 12-point font double-spaced).
+You should pick three concepts covered in Module 2 (which you should underline and define in your submission) and use them to analyze what would make this the best place to work for you - which aspects would you find most motivating, and which might be less so, and why?
 More details will be provided in class and on Canvas.